Kevin11-code/ludo-race-game/README.md

-# Getting Started with Create React App
+# Lodu Race Game

+My Ludo race game is a web-based game built using React, TypeScript, and Tailwind CSS that offers a thrilling head-to-head race between two players.
+The goal of the game is to be the first player to complete a 50-step journey from start to finish.
+The game features an intuitive user interface that allows players to roll the dice and move their pieces along the board.
+The game's logic is designed to be simple yet engaging, providing players with a fast-paced and entertaining gameplay experience.

+## Screenshots of the Game

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`